zacheryn/Containers/vector/README.md

 ### Functions

-`Vector() noexcept`: The defualt constuctor.
+`constexpr Vector() noexcept`: The defualt constuctor.
 Does not allocate any memory.

 `Vector(const std::size_t _size) noexcept`: Creates a vector of `_size` with the default value.